 The complaint should be in writing and contain information about the alleged discrimination such as name, address, phone number of complainant and location, date and description of the problem.
 Alternative means of filing complaints, such as personal interviews or tape recordings of the complaint, will be made available for persons with disabilities, upon request.

 The complaint should be submitted by the grievant and/or his/her designee as soon as possible, but no later than 60 calendar days after the alleged violation to:

-Southern State Community College Coordinator of Disability Services 100 Hobart Drive Hillsboro, OH 45133
+Southern State Community College Learning Services and Accessibility Coordinator 100 Hobart Drive Hillsboro, OH 45133

-Within 15 calendar days after receipt of the complaint, the Coordinator of Disability Services, or his/her designee, will meet with the complainant to discuss the complaint and possible resolutions.
-Within 15 calendar days of the meeting, the Coordinator of Disability Services, or his/her designee, will respond in writing, and, where appropriate, in a format accessible to the complainant, such as large print, Braille or audio tape.
+Within 15 calendar days after receipt of the complaint, the Learning Services and Accessibility Coordinator, or his/her designee, will meet with the complainant to discuss the complaint and possible resolutions.
+Within 15 calendar days of the meeting, the Coordinator, or his/her designee, will respond in writing, and, where appropriate, in a format accessible to the complainant, such as large print, Braille or audio tape.
 The response will explain the position of the College and offer options for substantive resolution of the complaint.

-If the response by the Coordinator of Disability Services, or his/her designee, does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the Vice President of Student Affairs and Enrollment Management or his/ her designee.
+If the response by the Learning Services and Accessibility Coordinator, or his/her designee, does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the Dean of Student Affairs or his/her designee.

-Within 15 calendar days after receipt of the appeal, the Vice President of Student Affairs and Enrollment Management or his/her designee will meet with the complainant to discuss the complaint and possible resolutions.
-Within 15 calendar days after the meeting, the Vice President of Student Affairs and Enrollment Management or his/her designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.
+Within 15 calendar days after receipt of the appeal, the Dean of Student Affairs or his/her designee will meet with the complainant to discuss the complaint and possible resolutions.
+Within 15 calendar days after the meeting, the Dean of Student Affairs, or his/her designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.

-All written complaints received by the Coordinator of Disability Services, or his/her designee, appeals to the Vice President of Student Affairs and Enrollment Management, or his/her designee, and responses from these two offices, will be retained by the College for at least three years.
+All written complaints received by the Learning Services and Accessibility Coordinator, or his/her designee, appeals to the Dean of Student Affairs, or his/her designee, and responses from these two offices, will be retained by the College for at least three years.